-- a) A statement of claim was filed by a terminated employee claiming compensation for general, aggravated and punitive damages related to his dismissal.
+a) A statement of claim was filed by a terminated employee claiming compensation for general, aggravated and punitive damages related to his dismissal.
 At the time of his dismissal, Canada House provided the Plaintiff with pay in lieu of notice.
 The Plaintiff has claimed under the principles of breach of contract and good faith for general, aggravated, and punitive damages.
 The Plaintiff's claim does not specify an amount.
-On June 15, 2017 Canada House filed a Notice of Intent to Defend and on June 25, 2017 it filed its Statement of Defence.
+On June 15, 2017 Canada House filed a Notice of Intent to Defend and on June 25, 2017 it filed its Statement of Defense.
 This matter is now in the document discovery phase and the parties are engaged in settlement discussions.
-The Company believes the claim to be without merit. - b) Canada House and its subsidiary, Abba Medix Corp. were served with a Statement of Claim for damages for the alleged failure to pay invoices in the amount of \$200 plus pre and post judgment interest.
-Pleadings have now closed and the parties are in the process of scheduling examinations for discovery.
-Given that examinations for discovery have not yet occurred it is too early in the process to have a reasonable expectation or evaluation of the Plaintiff's claim, but the Company believes the claim to be without merit. - c) The Company has received a letter from the landlord of an MFT clinic claiming an outstanding amount of \$176, plus accrued interest, as of December 1, 2017.
-The Plaintiff has not yet filed a claim. - d) The Company has claimed lost profits against a license medical cannabis producer and related medical cannabis clinic and their principals for breach of confidence, conversion, breach of contract, conspiracy and breach of trust, breach of fiduciary duty, and negligent misrepresentation in relation to Trauma Healing Centers Inc. The Defendant's have counterclaimed, pleadings have now closed and the parties are in the process of scheduling examinations for discovery.
+The Company believes the claim to be without merit.

+- b) Canada House and its subsidiary, Abba Medix Corp. were served with a Statement of Claim for damages for the alleged failure to pay invoices in the amount of \$200 plus pre and post judgment interest.
+Pleadings have now closed, and the parties are in the process of scheduling examinations for discovery.
+Given that examinations for discovery have not yet occurred it is - c) too early in the process to have a reasonable expectation or evaluation of the Plaintiff's claim, but the Company believes the claim to be without merit. - d) A statement of claim was filed by a former landlord of an MFT clinic claiming compensation for costs of leasehold improvements in the amount of \$107, breach of a commercial lease in an amount to be established at trial, and punitive damages, plus interest on all unpaid amounts.
+The Company is in the process of engaging external counsel to file a Statement of Defence to the Claim and engage in settlement discussions. - e) The Company has claimed lost profits against a license medical cannabis producer and related medical cannabis clinic and their principals for breach of confidence, conversion, breach of contract, conspiracy and breach of trust, breach of fiduciary duty, and negligent misrepresentation in relation to Trauma Healing Centers Inc. The Defendants have counterclaimed, pleadings have now closed, and the parties are in the process of scheduling examinations for discovery.
 The Company believes that the counterclaim has no basis and it is not probable that it will result in an outflow for Company.